nashville-software-school/client-side-mastery/projects/tier-1/modern-farm/chapters/MF_INSTALL_PLAN.md

 ## Setup

-Ask an instructor for the link that will create your self-assessment repository.
+Ask an mentor for the link that will create your self-assessment repository.
 Once the repo is created, click the green **Code** button at the top and copy the SSH connection string provided in the window that appears.

 Make sure you are in your workspace directory.